ckit-ai/react-native-basic-kit/AI.md

 ## Troubleshooting Tips for AI Assistants
 - If component imports fail, check if the component has been added with `npx gluestack-ui add component-name`
-- For styling issues, use inline styles or style prop with NativeWind classes
+- For styling issues, use inline styles or style prop
 - Authentication issues often relate to the AuthContext implementation
 - Navigation issues may require checking the Expo Router configuration